Robert Newton: Hollywood

 He then made a series of films with Hollywood stars and/or financing: Kiss the Blood Off My Hands (1948), a film noir with Joan Fontaine and Burt Lancaster; Obsession (1949), a thriller directed by Edward Dmytryk, playing a cuckolded husband who exacts revenge on his wife.
 He played Long John Silver in Walt Disney's version of Treasure Island (1950), shot in the UK, with Bobby Driscoll and directed by Byron Haskin.
-Less well known is Waterfront (1950) in which Richard Burton appeared in his first film.
+Less well known is Waterfront (1950) in which Richard Burton appeared in his third film.

 His final performance on stage was in the 1950 production of Gaslight with Rosamund John at the Vaudeville Theatre.

 Treasure Island's success prompted Newton to return to Hollywood.
 He was one of several British actors in Soldiers Three (1951), an Imperial adventure tale.
 He returned to Britain for Tom Brown's Schooldays (1951) to play Thomas Arnold, then was cast by 20th Century Fox as Javert in their version of Les Misérables (1952).
 In 1951, he was voted the sixth most popular British star in Britain.

-Gabriel Pascal gave him the star lead in Androcles and the Lion (1952), another Shaw adaptation.
+Gabriel Pascal gave him the role of Ferrovius in Androcles and the Lion (1952), another Shaw adaptation.
 It was made by RKO who cast Newton in the title role of Blackbeard the Pirate (1952).